Every shipper — no matter how big or small — has to move at least some of their full truckload freight on the spot market.

 Download & save your copy of the spot quoting checklist.

-8 Rules for Getting Better Spot Truckload & LTL Rates:
+8 Rules for Getting Better Spot Truckload Rates:

 1. Do provide accurate, detailed shipment information.